Editor: Michele R. Brumley

 This special issue entitled “The brain-gut connection: environmental influences on gastrointestinal biology and neuro-behavior across development.” is being edited by Dr. Bridget Callaghan and Ms. Morgan Firestein.

 The study of brain-gut communication is rapidly expanding and research findings with relevance to developmental psychobiology continue to emerge.
 The interdisciplinary nature of this research field, intersecting with psychology, neuroscience, microbiology, gastroenterology, and clinical science, has resulted in a burgeoning body of data across several different species and myriad developmental stages.

-This special issue will mark the 50th anniversary of Developmental Psychobiology.
-This special issue will celebrate both the past and future of the field, and is being co-edited by Dr. Dima Amso and Dr. Mark Blumberg.
+This special issue marks the 50th anniversary of Developmental Psychobiology.
+This special issue celebrates both the past and future of the field, and is co-edited by Dr. Dima Amso and Dr. Mark Blumberg.

 2017 Annual Meeting Abstracts are published in Developmental Psychobiology, 29 JAN 2018 | DOI: 10.1002/dev.21598